 Queen Coal?
 Why Remember Women of the 1984/85 Miners' Strike

-The extracts below are from interviews recorded with 47 miners wives who were active in the 'Women Against Pit Closures' movement.
-The interviews are transcr ibed and held in the Women's Library, London in a collection called The Betty Heathfield Papers.
+The extracts below are from interviews recorded with 47 miners' wives who were active in the 'Women Against Pit Closures' movement.
+The interviews are held by the Women's Library, London in The Betty Heathfield Papers.

-Listen to the audio clip below - Women Against Pit Closures.
+Listen to the audio clip ' Women Against Pit Closures' (using the link below).